Koei Tecmo: Midas

-"midas" is a new division aiming to produce titles for smartphones and to create new IPs.
+midas is a new division aiming to produce titles for smartphones and to create new IPs.
+Its only product as of 2025 is Shin Hokuto Musou, a Japan-only installment in the Warriors series based on the Fist of the North Star manga series for Android and iOS.

 Omega Force

-Omega Force (ω-Force) is a division of Koei.
+Omega Force (ω-Force) is a division of Koei known for developing hack and slash games, monster-hunting action games, among other genres.
 Omega Force are most well known for its Dynasty Warriors series, including spin-offs such as Samurai Warriors, Warriors Orochi, amongst others.
 As well as non-Warriors titles such as Dragon Quest Heroes, WinBack, Attack on Titan and Toukiden.

 Ruby Party

 Ruby Party specializes in games labeled as Neoromance: otome game visual novels and dating sims, usually with extra side-quests.
 Out of the three Neoromance series, the best known is Angelique series, which has been in production since 1994.
 The first game of Angelique series was the first otome game (visual novel and dating sims for women) in the world.

 Team Ninja

-Team Ninja (stylised as Team NINJA) is a video game development studio of Tecmo founded in 1995.
-It was formerly led by Tomonobu Itagaki and is best known for the Dead or Alive and Ninja Gaiden series.
+Team Ninja (stylised as Team NINJA) is a video game development studio of Tecmo founded in 1995 who develops masocore games, fast-paced action games, fighting games, among other genres.
+It was formerly led by Tomonobu Itagaki and is best known for the Dead or Alive, Ninja Gaiden, and Nioh series.